noahdammann/CS50/Week5/inheritance/README.md

 ## Overview

   - Simulates the inheritance of blood types for each member of a family.
-  - Randomly assigns alleles to parents and then determines blood type of offspring.
   - Prints 3 generations and their respective alleles:

 ```